 Lately I have been thinking of link journalism and what it does to the news media industry.
 The growth of link sharing sites as del.ico.us, Twitter (yes, Twitter), Reddit, Digg, StumbleUpon and so forth has made the information snacking more pronounced than ever.
 We talk in 140 characters more than ever and it is damaging in so many ways.
 It has lead me to that link journalism is to the news media what file sharing was for music industry – the death to the old business model for the news media business.

-Erik is currently the Principal Technical Architect at AT&T The Foundry.
+Erik is currently an Innovation Coach at the AT&T Foundry.
 Erik was the CTO of Spot.us, a global platform for community-funded local reporting (winner of the Knight News Challenge).
 Previously, Erik co-founded Allvoices.com, where he served as the VP of Social Media and User Interface.
 Allvoices.com is a global community that shares news, videos, images and opinions.
 At the Reuters Digital Vision Program at Stanford University between 2005-2006, he created the website inthefieldONLINE.net, which drew widespread recognition from major global media including PBS, CNN and BBC, and was featured on Discovery International’s Rewind 2006 as one of the 25 highlights of the Year.All stories by:eriks

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.